sphinx_gallery_thumbnail_number = 3

 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Make Conformal Predictive Distribution with MAPIE¶
+Conformal Predictive Distribution

 In this advanced analysis, we propose to use MAPIE for Conformal Predictive Distribution (CPD) in few steps.
 Here are some reference papers for more information about CPD: